akkartik/mu/tutorial/index.md

 <img alt='screenshot of failing test on the Mu computer' src='task2.png'>

-Each of the dots represents a _test_, a little self-contained and automated program run and its results verified.
+Each of the dots represents an automated _test_, a little self-contained and automated program run and its results verified.
 Mu comes with a lot of tests (every function starting with 'test-' is a test), and it always runs all tests on boot before it runs any program.
 You may have missed the dots when you ran Task 1 because there were no failures.
 They were printed on the screen and then immediately erased.
 In Task 2, however, we've deliberately included a failing test.
 When any tests fail, Mu will immediately stop, showing you messages from failing tests and implicitly asking you to first fix them.
+A lot of learning programming is about building a sense for when you need to write tests for the code you write.

 (Don't worry just yet about what the message in the middle of all the dots means.)